mrhappyma/neighbor-worldcloud/README.md

 # neighbor-worldcloud

 My wordcloud of what a neighbor (for school).
-[View the final product](//mrhappyma.github.io/neighbor-worldcloud/).
+[View the final product](//mrhappyma.github.io/neighbor-worldcloud/). *might be a bit overkill*

 Actual wordcloud made with [WordArt.com](//wordart.com).